Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 * button.py supplementary button class file

+### Finalproject.py(Main python file)
+As this is the first python program I have written in full, please pardon the relatively poor standard of the code.
+I apologise in advance for the atrocious infractions that I may have committed in the process of writing this program...
+With that being said, the main file contains a large selection of functions, and I will explain them in further detail below.

 ### Sounds
 A few sounds were implemented: The glove pop sound (for when the ball hits the catcher's mitt), the sounds when the bat makes contact with the ball, and the umpire call sounds.
 Let's dive a bit deeper.